 How do you get in on the action to enjoy the posh Centurion Network?

-You need to be a Platinum Card® from American Express cardholder.
+You need to be a The Platinum Card® from American Express cardholder.
 It doesn’t matter if you own the personal, business, or corporate Amex Platinum, they will all give you access to the Global Lounge Collection which includes all of the Centurion Lounges.
+Learn more in our The Platinum Card from American Express review.

 Summary on the Amex Centurion Lounges